Ahmedsaad2050/counter-project/README.md

 - The used versions of tools and libraries are latest or the latest stable to ensure compatibility.

 ## Assumptions:
-- QA role includes white-box testing approach, including analyzing and fixing functional, accessibility and performance, If they block valid test automation or reporting.
+- The QA role includes a white-box testing approach, including analyzing and fixing functional, accessibility and performance issues if they block valid test automation or reporting.
 - All accessibility and performance issues are logged for awareness